KnightRobby/kings-stones/README.md

 + makekeypair [hex-encoded prefix]
 + dumppubkey <maxcoinaddress>

-Additional technical details can be found in the [Wiki](https://github.com/Max-Coin/maxcoin/wiki/_pages).
+Additional technical details can be found in the [Wiki](https://github.com/LinuxPhreak/kings-stones/wiki/_pages).

-Forked from Bitcoin reference wallet 0.8.5 and Blakecoin
+Forked from Maxcoin reference wallet 0.8.5 and Blakecoin

 License
 ------

-MaxCoin is released under the terms of the MIT license.
+Kings Stones is released under the terms of the MIT license.
 See `COPYING` for more information or see http://opensource.org/licenses/MIT.